borilla/react-context-form/README.md

   }
 ```

+### Non-form components don't affect form behaviour

-Form components can be freely mixed with any other components: _Non-form components don't affect form behaviour_
+Form components can be freely mixed with any other components without affecting the resuting form value

 ## To try the demo